Categories

 • Batch-to-batch consistency: Multiple batches of reagents need to be verified for consistency in stability.

-• Differences in technology platforms: Different technologies (such as qPCR, digital PCR, and NGS) may have different sensitivity and stability assessment methods (e.g., qPCR needs to focus on primer dimers, and NGS needs to assess library stability).
+• Differences in technology platforms: Different technologies (e.g., qPCR, digital PCR, NGS) may require different methods for evaluating sensitivity and stability (e.g., qPCR requires attention to primer dimers, while NGS requires evaluation of library stability).

 3. Why are these tests so "abnormal"?

-Real-life scenarios are more cruel than laboratory scenarios: express parcels may experience freezing below zero, fall from high altitudes...
+Real-life scenarios are more brutal than those in the lab: Express packages may experience freezing temperatures below zero, fall from high altitudes, and...

-The “survivor bias” trap: Only test kits that pass stress testing can avoid becoming “vase in the laboratory.”
+The "survivor bias" trap: Only test kits that pass stress testing can avoid becoming "vases in the laboratory."

 Marking the life and death line: Mark the date immediately after opening the lid.
-Discard reagents that have exceeded the storage period (such as 24 hours) directly to prevent "expired" reagents from destroying data.
+Discard the reagents if they exceed the storage period (such as 24 hours) directly.
+Do not let "expired" reagents destroy the data.

-Vortex + centrifuge: After thawing, vortex mix for 10 seconds and centrifuge to remove the droplets on the wall to ensure uniform concentration.
+Vortex + centrifuge: After thawing, vortex mix for 10 seconds and centrifuge briefly to remove the droplets hanging on the wall to ensure uniform concentration.

-Pre-inspection to avoid rollover: Before using each batch, verify the Ct value with a positive control and immediately stop using if there is an abnormal fluctuation (such as ±2 cycles).
+Pre-inspection to avoid rollover: Before using each batch, verify the Ct value with a positive control and stop using immediately if there is any abnormal fluctuation (e.g., ±2 cycles).

-Multiple detection: One tube can detect 10 pathogens at the same time without compromising sensitivity!
+Multiple detection: One tube can detect 10 pathogens simultaneously without compromising sensitivity!

-Freeze-drying technology: no need for cold chain transportation, it can be stored at room temperature for 2 years and still remain stable10.
+Freeze-drying technology: No cold chain transportation required, it can be stored at room temperature for 2 years and still remain stable10.

 In conclusion:

-The "sensitivity" and "stability" of reagents are the lifeline of experimental accuracy.
-From research and development to application, each parameter is verified and optimized countless times.
-Before the next experiment, you may want to take a closer look at the performance data in the manual - they may be the key to unlocking the mystery of your experimental results!
+The sensitivity and stability of reagents are the lifeblood of experimental accuracy.
+From research and development to application, every parameter is the product of countless verifications and optimizations.
+Before your next experiment, take a closer look at the performance data in the instructions—they may be the key to unlocking the secrets of your results!

 We use Cookie To improve your online experience.
 By continuing to browse this site, you agree to our use of Cookie .